SizableShrimp/Forge-Class-Remapper/README.md

 You should now also update your Forge and ForgeGradle versions, if not already.

 ### 6. Done!
-Afterwards, your mod should now be on Mojang classnames!
+Afterwards, your mod should now have new classnames!
-You can now delete the `apply from:` line from your `build.gradle` and continue updating your mod.
+You can now delete the `apply from:` line from your `build.gradle` and continue updating/backporting your mod.
 Happy modding!

 *If you have any issues, feel free to contact me on Discord @ `SizableShrimp#0755` or ask in [the Forge discord](https://discord.gg/UvedJ9m).*